Check out this: Aurora Cannabis Inc. (ACB) could be on the verge of a big rally

-Aurora Cannabis Inc. (NASDAQ: ACB) is 14.89% higher on its value in year-to-date trading and has touched a low of $0.82 and a high of $4.90 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The ACB stock was last observed hovering at around $1.13 in the last trading session, with the day’s loss setting it -0.07% off its average median price target of $1.35 for the next 12 months.
-It is also 53.1% off the consensus price target high of $2.26 offered by 12 analysts, but current levels are -16.48% lower than the price target low of $0.91 for the same period.
+Aurora Cannabis Inc. (NASDAQ: ACB) is -1.37% lower on its value in year-to-date trading and has touched a low of $0.82 and a high of $4.90 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The ACB stock was last observed hovering at around $0.92 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $1.21 for the next 12 months.
+It is also 59.73% off the consensus price target high of $2.26 offered by 12 analysts, but current levels are -1.11% lower than the price target low of $0.90 for the same period.

 Top 5 Undervalued Stocks To Own In 2023